Birmingham and Bristol Railway

 The Birmingham and Bristol Railway was a short-lived railway company, formed in 1845 by the merger of the Birmingham and Gloucester Railway and the Bristol and Gloucester Railway.
 From 14 January 1845, the Birmingham and Gloucester and the Bristol and Gloucester Railways agreed to be operated jointly under the title of the ‘Birmingham and Bristol Railway’.
-The plan had been to get this amalgamation officially authorised through an Act of Parliament and this proposal was submitted alongside an MR Absorption Bill.
-The Amalgamation Bill was soon dropped paving the way for both companies to be absorbed by the Midland Railway from 3 August 1846.
+The plan had been to get this amalgamation officially authorised through an act of Parliament and this proposal was submitted alongside a Midland Railway absorption bill.
+The amalgamation bill was soon dropped paving the way for both companies to be absorbed by the Midland Railway from 3 August 1846.
 Although the title was used, this was never an officially approved company.

 Origin

 At Gloucester the latter had formed a junction with the broad gauge Cheltenham and Great Western Union Railway running into the town on mixed gauge tracks.
 In 1843 the C&GWU had been taken over by the Great Western Railway which began putting pressure on the Bristol and Gloucester to join the GWR at Bristol, to subscribe to the proposed South Devon Railway, and to convert to broad gauge track, to the alarm of the Northern "narrow" gauge railways.

 The "break-of-gauge" at Gloucester was a major problem.
 It caused pandemonium as whole trainloads of passengers, and their luggage, changed from one to another, together with the transshipment of goods.